-Precast or cast in-situ slabs, with water cooling provided by embodied polybutylene pipework, can be used in conjunction with a night ventilation strategy.
+In conjunction with a night ventilation strategy, precast or cast in-situ slabs with water cooling provided by embedded polybutylene piping can be used.
 The precast option is trademarked as “Thermocast”.